 Diabetes and Hair loss – is there a link?

-There has been a known correlation between Type 1 Diabetes (or any autoimmune condition) and alopecia (hair loss) for a while, (1).
-Similarly, if you have acquired type 2 diabetes later on in your life through diet and lifestyle factors, then high sugar levels can also predispose you to hair loss (2).
-But why does high sugar levels affect hair negatively?
+There has been a known correlation between Type 1 Diabetes (or any autoimmune condition) and alopecia (hair loss) for a while1.
+Similarly, if you have acquired type 2 diabetes later on in your life through diet and lifestyle factors, then high sugar levels can also predispose you to hair loss2.
+But why do high sugar levels affect hair negatively?

 The potential link between diabetes and hair loss

-We know that high sugar levels put stress on the body’s blood supply of nutrients and oxygen to your organs.
-Your skin and hair, are likewise an organ, so naturally they would also be affected by very high sugar levels .
+We know that high sugar levels put stress on the body’s blood supply of nutrients and oxygen to the organs.
+Your skin and hair are likewise organs, so naturally, they would also be affected by very high sugar levels.
 Consequently, hair follicles can go through a process of thinning and can eventually fall out if your sugar levels are too high.
-Often patients notice their hair becomes very thin just before they get diagnosed with diabetes.
+Often, patients notice their hair becomes very thin just before they get diagnosed with diabetes.

 If you have just been diagnosed with diabetes, it can cause you to feel stressed.
-This is normal and manageable but it can also contribute to hair loss too.
+This is normal and manageable, but it can also contribute to hair loss.

 So, what can you do to control your diabetes and potentially any hair loss?